jfbastien/TLBhit/000_mov_fp_sp.md

 * In managed languages when you know where all the pointers are you can relocate all the pointers that had anything to do with the stack locations

-00:23:35 Stacks working nicely with LRU caches
+## 00:23:35 Stacks working nicely with LRU caches

 * Younger frames are recently touched
 * Spatial and temporal locality are two things that caches exploit
 * Spatial: when I touch a piece of data might touch something right next to it
-* Temporal: when I touch a piece of data might touch it again quickly (close in
-  # of cycles / time)
+* Temporal: when I touch a piece of data might touch it again quickly (close in number of cycles / time)
 * Last-In-First-Out (LIFO) nature of stack and the predictable access pattern -- we go down in addresses and pop back up -- lines up with CPU features like LRU caches and address predictors trying to prefetch things you're going to be pulling in
 * Function's frame is usually in the cache in memory as "recently used"

-00:24:30 Broader question: how does memory in a modern computer work at all?
+## 00:24:30 Broader question: how does memory in a modern computer work at all?

 * Talking to stick of DRAM there are values going over the wires, those are the physical addresses